SteveRussell33/AepelzensParasites/README.md

 # Aepelzens Parasites
+(Ported by Steve Russell for VCV Rack v2)

 This is a mod of some Audible Instruments Modules for VCV-Rack with the [parasites firmware](https://mqtthiqs.github.io/parasites/index.html).
 All credit goes to the authors of these